-At a minimum, one semester credit hour equals 15 classroom contact hours of lectures.
+At a minimum, one semester credit hour equals 15 classroom contact hours of lectures or equivalent value in practicum or research.
 The majority of courses listed in this catalog carry three semester credit hours.
 Some courses worth 6 credits and also 1 credit courses are available.
 A 3 credit internship requires 150 hours of work experience.
 Credit information on individual courses can be found below each course description at the rear of the catalog.